 Personal websites stand you out of other applicants, allow more space to showcase yourself, or document a journal of your life.

 Many platforms are available now for you to build a personal website without any web technical background or coding experience.
 Here are some example platforms, which are easy to use and offer free templates for you to choose from.
 They also have subscription options with more advanced features.

 Before you decide which platform to use, you may compare these platforms to see which one fits your needs the best.
-You can easily find this kind of information online, for example, comparing Wix, Squarespace, and WordPress.
+You can easily find this kind of information online, for example, comparing Wix, Squarespace, and WordPress, Google Sites Review, etc.